Background

 The partnership team, through regular deliberations, fleshed out a plan to capture the practice of the successful teachers on video, and build and evaluate two professional learning courses for teachers: one focused on developing student discourse and one on effective literacy workstations.
 Each course would also illuminate the approaches taken by teachers to develop a classroom culture to support student independence.
 After the development phase, the courses would be evaluated in an RCT.

-Existing DCPS data would be used to measure changes in student outcomes, and the teacher evaluation data would be used to capture changes in perceived teacher effectiveness.
-The courses would be asynchronous so that they could be assigned to new teachers year after year without veteran teachers needing to sit through the content repeatedly.
+We proposed using existing DCPS data to measure changes in student outcomes, and the teacher evaluation data already collected by the district to capture changes in perceived teacher effectiveness.
+The proposed courses would be asynchronous so that they could be assigned to new teachers year after year without veteran teachers needing to sit through the content repeatedly.
 A coaching guide would be developed for the school-based instructional leaders to support their teachers, along with checklists of things to look for when they visit classrooms.

 News of the IES grant award in the spring of 2022 allowed the partnership to move quickly to recruit six teachers for video recording so that Swivl cameras could be placed in their classrooms by the first day of school (helping to capture how culture begins to be established as children enter the classroom on day 1).